 Both.
 If you work on campus, you will work in one of the departments at Gadsden State Community College.
 If you work off campus, your employer will typically be a nonprofit organization or a public agency, such as the Red Cross.

 May I work in two offices at the same time?

 No. Federal work-study students can work in only one department at a time.

 How many hours may I work?

-This will be determined once hired based on remaining need and the departmental needs.
-The FWS contract will have the assigned department, rate of pay, number of hours eligible to work and the length of the contract.
-You and your supervisor will determine your work schedule, taking your class schedule into consideration.
+The number of hours will be determined once hired based on remaining need and the departmental needs.
+The FWS contract will have the assigned department, the rate of pay, the number of hours eligible to work and the contract length.
+You and your supervisor will determine your work schedule around your class schedule.
 Students typically work between 8 to 15 hours per week.

 When may I work?